 Certifications add credibility to your course and give learners something to showcase.
 You can charge a small fee for a certificate of completion and make your course more appealing while generating income.

-For example, a free digital marketing course could offer a “Certified Digital Marketing Beginner” certificate for $30.
+For example, a free learning online course could offer a “Certified Digital Marketing Beginner” certificate for $30.
 Platforms like CustomerHub make it easy to integrate certification into your courses.

 6.2 Sell Related Products or Services